-A deposit limit will stop you from depositing more than a certain amount to a specific site, so if you have a run of bad luck and lose it all, you won’t be able to top up your account with any more until the time period has expired.
+A deposit limit will stop you from depositing more than a certain amount to a specific site.
+If you have a run of bad luck and lose it all, you won’t be able to top up your account with any more until the time period has expired.
 You can usually set deposit limits by the day, week or month.

 Loss limits really do help you gamble responsibly and help stop players losing all their funds by chasing any losses.
-You can set loss limits by the day, week or month so that if you lose a certain amount of money with the allotted time frame, you’ll be unable to play further.
+Limits can be set by day, week or month so if you lose a certain amount of money, you’ll be unable to play further.

-If you really feel the need to take a break from a site or feel you’re unable to control your gambling on a certain type of game, then sites allow you to self exclude.
+If you feel the need to take a break from a site or feel you’re unable to control your gambling then sites allow you to self exclude.
 This will either freeze your account for a set period or will block you from playing certain games.

-If for example, you enjoy playing a few games of poker on a Saturday night but find yourself getting carried away with slot games, you can self exclude from slots while continuing to play poker.
-You may want to them self exclude from all slots on all sites you play across.
+If for example, you enjoy playing a few games of poker on a Saturday night but get carried away, you can exclude yourself.

-If you feel the need to self exclude from an entire site you may also want to stop following them on social media or change the filters on your home internet to block gambling sites.
+If you feel the need to self exclude from an entire site there are steps to take.
+Stop following them on social media or change the filters on your home internet to block gambling sites.

-Gamblers Anonymous is one of the most well-known, world-wide organisations that was set up by people with gambling addictions to help other people overcome their issues with gambling.
+Gamblers Anonymous is one of the most well-known, world-wide organisations.
+It was set up by people with gambling addictions to help other people overcome their issues with gambling.
 For more information, check out their website www.gamblersanonymous.org.uk